I Continue from here...Anantapur District - Day 01

 A kilometer or so away from here is the Bugga Ramlingeshwara temple.
 According to local legends, the two temples were constructed by two brothers in a single day.
 Legends also claim that while the former temple was completed, the second was not.
 Had the temple been completed, it would have turned the place into Kaashi of the South.
 The architecture of these temples are influenced by the Vijayanagar architectural style.

 We relaxed for a while at this temple.
-The wind bowed furiously here like in a sea shore which was surprising.
-Since we all had leg pain from a lot of walking and the drive earlier, we decided to take an auto back to the hotel.
-We had dinner at a small hotel near by before retiring for the day.
+The wind blew furiously here like in a sea shore which was surprising.
+Since our leg hurt from a lot of walking during the day, we decided to take an auto back to the hotel.
+We had dinner at a small restaurant near by before retiring for the day.